Ross has 28 against former team, Magic beat Raptors 113-98

-TORONTO — Terrence Ross and the Orlando Magic shook off the disappointment of a difficult loss by taking down Ross’ former team.

-Ross scored 28 points, Nikola Vucevic had 23 points and 12 rebounds and the Magic beat the Raptors 113-98 on Sunday, ending Toronto’s winning streak at seven.
+TORONTO — Terrence Ross scored 28 points against his former team, Nikola Vucevic had 23 points and 12 rebounds and the Orlando Magic beat the Raptors 113-98 on Sunday, ending Toronto’s winning streak at seven.

 Jonathan Isaac scored 16 points and D.J.
 Augustin had 12 as the Magic won for the sixth time in seven games.
-Orlando had won a season-best five straight before a 110-109 home loss to Chicago on Friday, its first game following the All-Star break.
+Orlando had won a season-best five straight before losing at home to Chicago on Friday, its first game following the All-Star break.

-“This is the part of the season where you’ve got to move forward, no matter what,” Ross said of moving past Friday’s narrow defeat.
-“You can’t let that determine how you start the next game.
-You’ve got to make sure that you’re ready to play.”

-Ross, who played 4½ seasons in Toronto, connected on nine of 21 attempts, including three of eight from 3-point range, and matched his season high with nine rebounds.
-He has led the Magic in scoring 11 times this season, including five of the past 10 games.

 Kyle Lowry had 19 points and 10 assists and Pascal Siakam had 10 points and 11 rebounds for the Raptors, who lost for the first time since Jan.
 31 against Milwaukee.